ModelTC/United-Perception/docs/learn_about_configs.md

 # Learn About Configs

-EOD sets pipeline parameters by incorporating them into configs.
+UP sets pipeline parameters by incorporating them into configs.
-Considering convenience and expansibility, EOD offers common interfaces for all components such as dataset, saver, backbone, etc. which are implemented by REGISTRY [Register](register_modules.md).
+Considering convenience and expansibility, UP offers common interfaces for all components such as dataset, saver, backbone, etc. which are implemented by REGISTRY [Register](register_modules.md).

 ## Configuration File
 Standard information includes num_classes, runtime, dataset, trainer, saver, hooks and net.
 The standard format is as follows: